The one-station bike repositioning problem: Notation and problem definition

-Figure \ref{fig:fig1} reports an example of the net bike flow $d^{(h)}$.
-For a given initial stock level $s^{(0)}$, Case (1) represents the resulting actual stock $s^{(h)}$, surplus loss $l^{(h)+}$, and stockout loss $l^{(h)-}$ (for $h \in T$) in the case of $\XBF=\OBF$.
+Figure \ref{fig:fig1} reports an example of the net flow of bikes $\DBF$.
+A vehicle $v_9$ with capacity $Q_9$ and load $q_9$ is visiting the station at time $t^{(9)}$.
+Note that, in the figure, a small jitter is present to avoid superimposition.
+For a given initial stock level $\SZERO$, Case (1) represents the resulting stock $s^{(h)}$, surplus loss $l^{(h)+}$, and stockout loss $l^{(h)-}$ (for $h \in T$) in the case of null intervention.
+The total loss $L$ is also reported.
+While no temporal characterization is given for $L$, its value over time is represented in Figure \ref{fig:fig1} for ease of visualization.
 It is worth pointing out that losses might occur in an epoch $h$ when an intervention is not allowed ($h\notin H$), unless they are avoided by an earlier intervention.
-Observe that earlier interventions should take into account that the \STATION\ stock level is waving up and down due to the system flow, and since an intervention at epoch $h$ produces a shift in the stock level from epoch $h$ onward, it may avoid some losses in the next epochs, but may also generate new losses in one or more of the next epochs.
+Observe that earlier interventions should take into account that the \STATION\ stock level is waving up and down due to the net flow, and since an intervention at epoch $h$ produces a shift in the stock level from epoch $h$ onward, it may avoid some losses in the next epochs, but may also generate new losses in one or more of the next epochs.
 This is exemplified in Case (2), where the intervention planned for $t^{(9)}$ avoids the losses occurring in $t^{(10)}$ and $t^{(12)}$ when no interventions can be performed.
 Increasing the number of bikes loaded in $t^{(9)}$ reduces the loss occurring in $t^{(29)}$ (Case (3)), but because of the waving of the net demand, a larger intervention induces a stockout loss in $t^{(20)}$ (Case (4)), without modifying the actual stock at later times (i.e., the loss at $t^{(29)}$ and later is unchanged w.r.t.
 Case (3)).